- 14 million people die of cancer every year

 - See the person not the illness

-- Provide love, care and encouragement to someone with a mental illness without judgement
+- Provide love, care and encouragement to someone with a mental illness without judgment

 If you struggle with a mental illness, I'd love for you to share below if you have ever experienced being stigmatized?
 What has someone said to you that you found offensive?
 Please speak up and use your voice to educate others in the comments below.
 Or share your own #imnotashamed statement.
 It's time to start the conversation.